farialima/django-tasks/README.md

 Django-tasks is an asynchronous task management daemon, to execute long-running batch tasks (minutes, hours or even days) for Django applications.

-The following repo is the clone of original repo at [Google Code](http://code.google.com/p/django-tasks/) Current version is formed from revision 51 of original SVN repo.
+The following repo is the clone of original repo at [Google Code](http://code.google.com/p/django-tasks/).

+Current version is formed from revision r51 of original SVN repo.

 ## About

-Django-tasks is for a different usage from most other tasks frameworks (Celery, Cue...): this is not for numerous, quick, light, tasks, but for few, long, heavy, tasks.
+Django-tasks is for a different usage from most other tasks frameworks (Celery, Cue, etc.): this is not for numerous, quick, light, tasks, but for few, long, heavy, tasks.
 Typical usage is to batch process data for each model object, and give information about the processing to the user.

 Also, no other software or library is needed.
 Django-tasks simply uses the Django database as a queue (and Tasks are a simple model); and each task is spawned as its own process.